How Do I Sound Confident Even If I’m Nervous

 That moment, when your brain blanks and your words disappear, used to feel like proof that I wasn’t confident.
 But now I see it differently.
 It’s just a signal that you’re in motion.
 You’re trying.
 You care.

 The difference between sounding confident and being confident is smaller than people think.
 Confidence isn’t the absence of nerves.
 It’s the ability to keep showing up through them.
+This is the same idea I break down in How To Act Confident, where confidence is built through behavior, not emotion.

 You Can Still Sound Grounded When You Feel Shaky